SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

 3. Inheritance  can  often  lead  to  collusion.
 Subclasses  are  always  going  to  know more about their parents than their parents would like them to know.
 If it’s time to leave home, apply **Replace Subclass with Delegate (381)** or **Replace Superclass with Delegate  (399)**.

 ### 3.20 Large Class

+When a class is trying to do too much, it often shows up as too many ﬁelds.
+When a class has too many ﬁelds, duplicated code cannot be far behind.

+1. You can **Extract  Class  (182)** to bundle a number of the variables.
+More generally, common preﬁxes or sufﬁxes for some subset of the variables in  a  class  suggest  the  opportunity  for  a  component.
+2. If  the  component  makes sense  with  inheritance,  you’ll  ﬁnd  **Extract  Superclass  (375)**  or  **Replace  Type  Code with  Subclasses  (362)** (which essentially is extracting a subclass) are often easier.
+3. **Sometimes  a  class  does  not  use  all  of  its  ﬁelds  all  of  the  time**.
+If  so,  you  may be able to do these extractions many times.
+4. As with a class with too many instance variables, a class with too much code is a prime breeding ground for duplicated code, chaos, and death. **The simplest solution  (have  we  mentioned  that  we  like  simple  solutions?)  is  to  eliminate  redundancy  in  the  class  itself**.
+If  you  have  ﬁve  hundred-line  methods  with  lots  of code in common, you may be able to turn them into ﬁve ten-line methods with another ten two-line methods extracted from the original.
+5. The  clients  of  such  a  class  are  often  the  best  clue  for  splitting  up  the  class.**Look  at  whether  clients  use  a  subset  of  the  features  of  the  class**.
+Each  subset  is a possible separate class.
+Once you’ve identiﬁed a useful subset, use **Extract Class (182)**,  **Extract  Superclass  (375)**,  or  **Replace  Type  Code  with  Subclasses  (362)**  to  break it out.

+### 3.21 Alternative Classes with Different Interfaces

+One  of  the  great  beneﬁts  of  using  classes  is  the  support  for  substitution,  allowing one class to swapin for another in times of need.
+But this only works if their interfaces are the same.

+1. But this only works if their interfaces are the same.
+Use **Change  Function  Declaration  (124)** to make functions match  up.
+2.  keep  using  **Move  Function  (198)**  to move behavior into classes until the protocols match.
+3. If this leads to duplication, you may be able to use Extract  Superclass  (375) to atone.

+### 3.22 Data Class

+These are classes that have ﬁelds, getting and setting methods for the ﬁelds, and nothing else.
+Such classes are dumb data holders and are often being manipulate in  far  too  much  detail  by  other  classes.

+1. In  some  stages,  these  classes  may  have public ﬁelds.
+If so, you should immediately apply **Encapsulate Record (162)** before anyone notices.
+Use **Remove Setting Method (331)** on any ﬁeld that should not be changed.

+2. Look  for  where  these  getting  and  setting  methods  are  used  by  other  classes.
+Try to use **Move Function (198)** to move behavior into the data class.
+If you can’t move  a  whole  function,  use  **Extract  Function  (106)**  to  create  a  function  that  can be moved.

+A  key characteristic  of  such  a  result  record  is  that  it’s  immutable  (at  least  in  practice).Immutable   ﬁelds   don’t   need   to   be   encapsulated   and   information   derived from immutable data can be represented as ﬁelds rather than getting methods.

+### 3.23 Refused Bequest

+Subclasses get to inherit the methods and data of their parents.
+But what if they don’t want or need what they are given?
+They are given all these great gifts and pick just a few to play with.

+1. The  traditional  story  is  that  this  means  the  hierarchy  is  wrong.
+You  need  to create a new sibling class and use **Push  Down  Method  (359)** and **Push  Down  Field (361)** to push all the unused code to the sibling.
+2. We don’t mind refusing implementations—but refusing interface gets us on our high horses.
+In this case,  however,  don’t  ﬁddle  with  the  hierarchy;  you  want  to  gut  it  by  applying **Replace  Subclass  with  Delegate  (381)** or **Replace  Superclass  with  Delegate  (399).**

+### 3.24 Comments

+The reason we mention comments here is that comments are often used as a deodorant.
+It’s  surprising  how  often  you  look  at  thickly  commented  code  and  notice that the comments are there because the code is bad.

+**When   you   feel   the   need   to write  a  comment,  ﬁrst  try  to refactor  the  code  so  that  any comment becomes superﬂuous.**

+1. If you need a comment to explain what a block of code does, try **Extract Function(106)**.
+2. If the method is already extracted but you still need a comment to explain what  it  does,  use  **Change  Function  Declaration  (124)**  to  rename  it.
+3. If  you  need  to state  some  rules  about  the  required  state  of  the  system,  use  **Introduce  Assertion(302)**.

+## 4. Building Tests

+### 4.1 The Value of Self-Testing Code

+1. Some time is spent ﬁguring out what ought to be going on, some time is spent designing, but most time is spent debugging.
+2. If  I  added  a  bug  that was  caught  by  a  previous  test,  it  would  show  up  as  soon  as  I  ran  that  test.
+The test  had  worked  before,  so  I  would  know  that  the  bug  was  in  the  work  I  had done since I last tested.